 How does InvestEngine work?

-InvestEngine enables investors to either build and manage their own investment portfolio themselves or, for those who prefer someone else to make investment decisions on their behalf, allows InvestEngine's investment team to build and manage a portfolio on a discretionary basis, as shown below.
+InvestEngine enables investors to either build and manage their own investment portfolio themselves.
+Alternatively, for those who prefer someone else to make investment decisions on their behalf, they can choose one of the actively managed LifePlan portfolios or alternatively, they can complete a questionnaire in order to receive a recommended ready-made managed portfolio that best suits their investing style.

-Both options are keenly priced, with the DIY portfolio option being free of any platform charge if investing via its Stocks and Shares ISA or General Investment Account.
-Investors choosing DIY investing via InvestEngine's Self Invested Personal Pension (SIPP) will pay just 0.15% per year (capped at £200).
+All options are keenly priced, with the DIY portfolio option being free of any platform charge if investing via its Stocks and Shares ISA, SIPP or General Investment Account.

-Those who prefer to invest in managed portfolios will pay an annual platform fee of 0.25% which is almost half of the most popular investment platform in the UK.
+Those who prefer to invest in one of the LifePlan or managed portfolios will pay an annual platform fee of 0.25% which is almost half of the most popular investment platform in the UK.
 I analyse the cost of investing via InvestEngine versus its peers later in this review.

 While its low-cost charging structure is undeniably attractive to individual investors, business owners can also use InvestEngine to invest without taking cash out of their business.
 This is another feature that sets InvestEngine apart from its competitors.